 Exoplanets, planets in other solar systems, can orbit very close to their host star.
 When, in addition to this, the host star is much hotter than our Sun, then the exoplanet becomes as hot as a star.
 The hottest “ultra-hot” planet was discovered last year by American astronomers.
-Today, an international team, led by researchers from the University of Geneva (UNIGE), who joined forces with theoreticians from the University of Bern (UNIBE), Switzerland, discovered the presence of iron and titanium vapours in the atmosphere of this planet.
-The detection of these heavy metals was made possible by the surface temperature of this planet, which reaches more than 4000 degrees.
+Today, an international team, led by researchers from the University of Geneva (UNIGE), who joined forces with theoreticians from the University of Bern (UNIBE), Switzerland, discovered the presence of iron and titanium vapors in the atmosphere of this planet.
+The detection of these heavy metals was made possible by the surface temperature of this planet, which reaches more than 4,000 degrees Celsius (7,000 degrees Fahrenheit).
 This discovery is published in the journal Nature.

 That is why NCCR PlanetS researchers affiliated with the University of Bern recently performed a theoretical study on the atmosphere of the planet KELT-9b.
 “The results of these simulations show that most of the molecules found there should be in atomic form, because the bonds that hold them together are broken by collisions between particles that occur at these extremely high temperatures,” explains Kevin Heng, professor at the UNIBE.
 This is a direct consequence of the extreme temperature.
 Their study also predicts that it should be possible to observe gaseous atomic iron, in the planet’s atmosphere using current telescopes.

 Light reveals the chemical components of the atmosphere